 Hobbies: reading, music, camping, hiking, and spending time with family.

-Her efforts within the lab include working with imaging software such as Gap Light Analyzer in order to study forest canopy structures by extracting their solar transmission indices from photographs taken at our field sites.
-Ultimately, the goal is to be able to take this information and perform a geographic analysis, which allows her to combine her background knowledge in GIS as well as an overall understanding of environmental systems.
+Her efforts within the lab included working with imaging software such as Gap Light Analyzer in order to study forest canopy structures by extracting their solar transmission indices from photographs taken at our field sites.
+Ultimately, the goal was to be able to take this information and perform a geographic analysis, which allows her to combine her background knowledge in GIS as well as an overall understanding of environmental systems.
 After graduation, Renee hopes to purse a career in either sustainability consulting or environmental education.